Anish1337/Computer-Science-EE/README.md

 # Computer Science EE
 * As part of our high school IB Diploma program in 2019, students were requied to choose a topic to research and write about.
-I chose to write a 3655 word analysis on activation functions in convolutional neural networks as part of my IB Diploma.
+I chose to write a 25-page, 3655-word analysis on activation functions in convolutional neural networks as part of my IB Diploma.
 While difficult, I learned a lot abot python, tensorflow, and the basics of CNN's.

 ### Research Question:
 > To what extent can certain activation functions produce more accurate predictions of handwritten digits in a convolutional neural network?